reyhanl/reyhanl/README.md

 - 🍎 I graduated from Apple Developer Academy
 - 🧑🏼‍💻 I worked at few Startup
-- 👨🏼‍🏫 I also worked at an Academy as iOS Facilitator
+- 👨🏼‍🏫 I also had experience working as iOS Facilitator at an Academy
-- 🦄 2022 Goals: Work at unicorn company
+- 🦄 2023 Goals: Work at a company that changes people's life

 ## Tech Stack
 `Swift` `NoSql` `SwiftUI`